 Based on reader feedback, I should clarify that Barrier requires that every computer has a monitor.
 It’s ideal for single-desk, multi-computer workstations.
 It isn’t designed to be used where multiple monitors are not possible.

-I’ve had Barrier running for almost two months now, and I expect it to serve me well far into the future.
+I’ve had Barrier running for over a year now, and I expect it to serve me well far into the future.